GoogleCloudPlatform/solutions-workshops/grpc-xds-workshop/docs/kind.md

 Follow the instructions below to create a multi-node Kubernetes cluster using [kind](docs/kind.md), with fake
 [zone labels (`topology.kubernetes.io/zone`)](https://kubernetes.io/docs/reference/labels-annotations-taints/#topologykubernetesiozone)
-for simulating a cluster with nodes across multiple cloud provider zones.
+for simulating a cluster with nodes across multiple cloud provider zones, and with [cert-manager](https://cert-manager.io/docs/) and a root certificate authority (CA) to issue workload certificates for TLS and mTLS.

 ## Docker Desktop setup